veloduff/deploy-secure-nodejs-env/docs/index.md

 ## Additional configuration

-To add **Managed updates** and to enable access to static files in the `/public` directory, add this to `.ebextensions/options.config`:
+In the `ebFileTemplates.py` file you will find the templates that are used to create each of the files.
+You can customize those as needed.
+For example, to add **Managed updates** and to enable access to static files in the `/public` directory, add this to `.ebextensions/options.config`:

 ```yaml
 option_settings: